Topics

 - Myth: It is fate!
 There is nothing we can do to change our cholesterol levels.

-Fact: Although some cholesterol conditions run in the family, we can keep our cholesterol levels under control.
-Eating a healthy diet with good eating habits and getting plenty of exercise is one of the easiest ways to regulate our cholesterol levels.
+Fact: Although some cholesterol conditions run in the family, we can still keep our cholesterol levels under control.
+A healthy diet with good eating habits and getting plenty of exercises is one of the easiest ways to regulate our cholesterol levels.

-Find out more about how to manage your cholesterol level.
+Find out more about your cholesterol level management at Gleneagles Hospital